Yandex Cloud

 yc managed-mysql cluster update mysql406 --mysql-version 8.0

-Once you execute this command, the upgrade process will start, which will take anywhere from a few minutes to an hour depending on database size and cluster configuration.
+As soon as you run this command, the system will start upgrading your cluster.
+It may take anywhere from a few minutes to an hour depending on the database size and cluster configuration.

-2. In the version field, specify the 8.0 value in the yandex_mdb_mysql_cluster resource:
+2. Set the version field to 8.0 in the yandex_mdb_mysql_cluster resource:

 resource "yandex_mdb_mysql_cluster" "<cluster_name>" {